radsystems-app/Radsystems-Studio-Docs/settings-styles/project-menu.md

 title: Project Menu
 description: Setup Menu Items
 published: true
-date: 2021-08-18T03:55:53.891Z
+date: 2021-08-18T03:57:30.304Z
 tags:
 editor: markdown
 dateCreated: 2021-08-18T03:37:45.230Z
 ---

 # Project Menu
-By default RadSystems will automatically generates menus for you base on the database table but you can still modify the functionality of each menu item.
+By default RadSystems will automatically generate menus for you based on the database table but you can still modify the functionality of each menu item.

 ![standardmenu.png](/settings-style/projectmenu/standardmenu.png)

-> Note: PHP Classic has different menu configuration compare to the other products.
+> Note: PHP Classic has a different menu configuration compared to the other products.
 {.is-info}